AdhirajMishra99/Random-Stock-info-viewer/README.md

 # Stock Info Retriever

-This Python script fetches and displays random stock market data using the Free API from api.freeapi.app.
+This Python script fetches and displays random stock market data using the Free API from api.freeapi.app in CLI/TERMINAL.
 It's designed for quick demos and learning purposes around API consumption.

 ## Features